If you’re moving to Spain, you may be overwhelmed by the number of apartments, homes and locations from which to choose.

-If you’re into the alternative, Malasaña is the neighbourhood for you.
-Goths, hippies and those in the grunge scene love this area, and it is reflected in the barrio’s shops, restaurants, bars and cafes, many of which can be found on Calle Fuencarral.
+If you’re into the alternative, Malasaña is the neighborhood for you.
+Goths, hippies, and those in the grunge scene love this area.
+You can see it in the barrio’s shops, restaurants, bars, and cafes, many of which can be found on Calle Fuencarral.

 Who should live in Malasaña?
 Young expats and students who strive to stand out from the crowd.

-Known as Madrid’s gay neighbourhood, Chueca is a lively, friendly area that accepts everyone, no matter the race, religion or sexual orientation.
-The bulk of the businesses are focused on the gay community that exists alongside the elderly population that grew up there.
+Known as Madrid’s gay neighborhood, Chueca is a lively, friendly area that accepts everyone, no matter the race, religion or sexual orientation.
+The bulk of the businesses focus on the gay community alongside the elderly population that grew up there.
 This is the hub for Madrid’s famous Gay Pride celebrations.

-The architecture is traditional and used to be quite run-down but the area has recently been revitalised.
+The architecture is traditional and used to be quite run-down but the area has recently been revitalized.
 The residents of all ages are open-minded and sociable.

 Who should live in Chueca?
 Members of the LGBTQ+ community, those who value being open-minded, or expats who simply want a very vibrant nightlife.